-Complete Monster: Seidel Rasso, leader of the Space Revolutionary Army.
+Complete Monster: Seidel Rasso is the leader of the Space Revolutionary Army.
 In the aftermath of a war that nearly wiped out humanity, Rasso became the leader of the twelve million people living on the colony of Cloud 9.
-Turning it into a Police State, Rasso suppressed all dissent, and preached a Master Race philosophy, founded on the notion that since Newtypes could only be born in space, the colonists, rather than the people of Earth, should control the destiny of the human race.
+Turning it into a police state, Rasso suppressed all dissent, and preached a Master Race philosophy, founded on the notion that since Newtypes could only be born in space, the colonists, rather than the people of Earth, should control the destiny of the human race.
 Knowing this to be false, Rasso also kept all information about Newtypes on Earth quiet, while gearing up for another war.
 Destroying the rebellious colony of Satelicon, including its largely civilian population, with photon torpedoes in order to consolidate his power, Rasso had his right-hand man, Nichola, arrested and summarily executed for suggesting peace talks with the New Earth Federation, and tried to use a Kill Sat to exterminate those humans remaining on Earth.
 When the supercomputer DOME revealed that Newtypes were really no different from the rest of humanity, Rasso refused to accept it, even as his archenemy (and ardent Newtype hater) Fixx Bloodman of the NEF reconsidered his own position.
 Pushing his own lies to the end, Rasso's last act was to violate a ceasefire between himself and Bloodman, ranting about how Oldtypes like the NEF president were all scum who deserved to die.

 Harsher in Hindsight: A meta-textual example.
-When the show first came out, the whole concept of "drone mobile suit weapons controlled by one person to cause mass destruction" seemed a little out there, and perhaps contributed to some of the trouble Japanese fans had suspending their disbelief.
+When the show first came out, the whole concept of "drone weapons controlled by one person to cause mass destruction" seemed a little out there, and perhaps contributed to some of the trouble Japanese fans had suspending their disbelief.
 Come The New Tens, and all of a sudden the aforementioned seems creepily prescient more than anything, and gives the whole show a lot more teeth in its messages.

 Hilarious in Hindsight: Garrod using the Satellite Cannon can be as such, if you take into account his Japanese voice actor is the defacto voice actor for Daffy Duck in Japan, except Daffy is always at the receiving end of the attack, rather being the one doing the attack this time.